ArthurChatton/sPoRT-notebook/README.md

 ## Goal

-This is the notebook related to the paper “Regression trees for nonparametric diagnostics of sequential positivity violations in longitudinal causal inference” by Chatton, Schomaker, Luque-Fernandez, Platt and Schnitzer (Submitted).
+This is the notebook related to the paper “Is checking for sequential positivity violations getting you down?
+Try sPoRT!” by Chatton, Schomaker, Luque-Fernandez, Platt and Schnitzer (Accepted in *Epidemiology*).

 This notebook aims to illustrate the sPoRT algorithm’s use with illustrations on a simulated dataset.
 The algorithm is implemented in R